 To enable AWS CloudTrail for your AWS Sensor

 - Search for CloudTrailin the Job Scheduler Filter By field.

-- In the row for the CloudTrail job, click the icon to enable the AWS CloudTrail jobs.
+In the row for the CloudTrail job, click the icon to enable the AWS CloudTrail jobs.

 The following video demonstrates how to configure AWS to capture CloudTrail logs and where USM Anywhere displays CloudTrail events: